-Issue Assumptions made Evidence Required Credits Level Hea 2 Sound Insulation Credits are awarded where performance standards exceed those required in Building Regulations Part E. This can be demonstrated by carrying out pre-completion testing or through the use of Robust Details.
-Select a performance standard or type of property Credit not sought Airborne: 3db higher; Impact: 3dB lower OR Airborne: 8db higher; Impact: 8dB lower OR Detached Property OR Separating walls and floors only occur between non habitable spaces OR Separating walls and floors only occur between habitable and non-habitable spaces This is a detached property so achieves the credits by default.
-Text confirming (on drawings or in the specification) a commitment to meet the relevant sound insulation performance levels (as outlined in the Assessment Criteria above) Details of the programme of precompletion testing to be carried out, including the number of groups and sub-groups.
+Issue Assumptions made Evidence Required Credits Level Hea 2 Credits are awarded where performance standards e Sound required in Building Regulations Part E. This can be oby carrying out pre-completion testing or through the Details.
+Select a performance standard or type of property Credit not sought Airborne: 3db higher; Impact: 3dB lower OR OR Airborne: 5db higher; Impact: 5dB lower OR Airborne: 8db higher; Impact: 8dB lower OR Detached Property OR Separating walls and floors only occur betweet habitable spaces OR Separating walls and floors only occur betweet habitable and non-habitable spaces emonstrated use of Robust Text confirming (on drawings or in the specification) a commitment to meet the relevant sound insulation performance levels (as outlined in the Assessment Criteria above) Details of the programme of precompletion testing to be carried out, including the number of groups and sub-groups.
 Brief details of separating walls/floors and flanking constructions, with evidence of the potential for the constructions to meet the relevant performance standards, e.g. design statement from an acoustic consultant with appropriate expertise in building acoustics, or reference to text in the specification describing these requirements.
-A commitment to carry out remedial works and to re-test to demonstrate the necessary performance standard/s is/are achieved should any of the separating walls or floors fail to meet the required standard for sound insulation upon initial testing.
-Confirmation that the Compliant Test Body which will carry out precompletion testing is accredited by UKAS or is a member of a scheme that is deemed to be equivalent.
+A commitment to carry out remedial works and to re-test to demonstrate the necessary performance standard for sound insulation when tested for the first time Confirmation that the Compliant Test Body which will carry out precompletion testing is accredited by UKAS or is a member of a scheme that is deemed to be equivalent.
 4 of 4 Credits

 Issue Assumptions made Evidence Required Credits Level Hea 3 Private Space One credit is awarded for the provision of an outdoor space that is at least partially private.
 The space must allow easy access to all occupants.
 Will a private/ semi-private space be provided?
-Yes, private/semi-private space will be provided OR No private/semi-private space There is a significant garden area incorporated.
-Drawings or specification text confirming: • The number of bedrooms served by the outdoor space • That the outdoor space meets the minimum size requirements and is located adjacent/close to the dwelling • That the outdoor space is accessible to wheelchair users with details shown/described of Low or Level thresholds in accordance with BS8300 As Built drawings and specifications or confirmation that the dwellings have been constructed in accordance with the design stage drawings and specifications.
-"Design of buildings and their approaches to meet the needs of disabled people - Code of practice" AND, where a shared outdoor space is provided; • details of the security/control arrangements for access 1 of 1 Credits - Hea 4 Lifetime Homes Credits are awarded where the developer has implemented all of the principles of the Lifetime Homes scheme.
-The dwelling will be designed to meet the lifetime homes requirements.Lifetime Homes criteria are detailed in Appendix G A completed Lifetime Homes Checklist Hea 4 indicating compliance with all applicable points from 1-16, signed by the developer 4 of 4 Credits -
+Yes, private/semi-private space will be provided OR No private/semi-private space Private gardens provide sufficient space for the residents of the houses Drawings or specification text confirming: • The number of bedrooms served by the outdoor space • That the outdoor space meets the minimum size requirements and is located adjacent/close to the dwelling • That the outdoor space is accessible to wheelchair users with details shown/described of Low or Level thresholds in accordance with BS8300 As Built drawings and specifications or confirmation that the dwellings have been constructed in accordance with the design stage drawings and specifications.
+"Design of buildings and their approaches to meet the needs of disabled people - Code of practice" AND , where a shared outdoor space is provided: • details of the security/control arrangements for access 1 of 1 Credits - Hea 4 Lifetime Homes Credits are awarded where the developer has implemented all of the principles of the Lifetime Homes scheme.
+The dwelling has been designed to meet all the Lifetimes Homes criteria.
+Lifetime Homes criteria are detailed in Appendix G A completed Lifetime Homes Checklist Hea 4 indicating compliance with all applicable points from 1-16, signed by the developer 4 of 4 Credits -